cardano-foundation/CIPs/CIP-0114/README.md

 CIPs should not proceed to Active if they define unregistered Tags on data structures.
 This is to prevent abuse of the Tag number space.

+*NOTE: Tags defined by any CIP or marked as not registered with IANA in the `registry.json` MUST NOT be used outside of testing.
+Tags not registered with IANA are subject to change during the IANA registration process.*

 ### Usage of Tags within a CIP

 CIPs, such as metadata CIPs can freely define when and how tags are used with any CBOR data structure.